danilosierrac/workspace/index.markdown

 ## Illumination

 You should have enough illumination.
 [This paper can be a powerful tool](http://www.oshr.nc.gov/Support/Safety/handbook/Illumination%20Final.pdf) to asses in detail its implication, but it should have at least a natural feeling, preferably if it is purely sunlight.

+[Fork this project on GitHub](http://danilosierrac.github.io/workspace/), add yourself, and send us a pull request.